google/WebFundamentals/src/content/en/updates/2018/05/welcome-to-immersive.md

 ## Conclusion: looking ahead

-As I said earlier, augmented reality expected in Chrome 69 (Canary some time in June 2018).
+As I said earlier, augmented reality is expected in Chrome 69 (Canary some time in June 2018).
 Nevertheless, I encourage you try what we've got so far.
 We need feedback to make it better.
 Follow it's progress by watching ChromeStatus.com for [WebXR Hit